Fiserv/universal-commerce/docs/faq/faq.md

 <details>
 <summary><b>Is there a way to flag an account (payment method) as the default/primary/preferred for a customer?</b></summary>

- No, however, hosted pages does allow you to pass a "preferred" card in JSON that will preselect an account ID as demonstrated below: </br>
+ No, however, hosted pages does allow you to pass a "preferred" card in JSON that will preselect an account ID as demonstrated below: <br>
  "preferredCard": { "fdAccountId": "8a7f7fb770427dbf01704518eee40019"

 </details>